Davit98/aua-mlops-course/README.md

 # AUA MLOps Course

+Here you can find our
+- example project along with coding lab sessions,
-Here you can find our example project, the materials used during our coding lab sessions and PSS.
+- and the materials used during PSS.